 Regolithix is a UK-based startup that proposes in-situ resource utilization (ISRU) of lunar and martian resources.
 It develops regolith processing technology to research, design, and manufacture bespoke components for space missions using lunar regolith.

-These space components reduce the usage of non-reusable space hardware and save the earth’s resources.
+These space components reduce the usage of non-reusable space hardware and save the Earth’s resources.
 It aims to create an in-orbit service economy by supplying lunar resources for in-orbit manufacturing, refueling, and habitation.

 Discover All Emerging SpaceTech Startups